Israel at the 2018 Summer Youth Olympics: Taekwondo

 The 2018 World Youth Championship in Taekwondo took place in April in Tunisia.
 In contrast to the Olympic Charter, Israeli athletes were prevented from entering Tunisia and their ability to achieve the Olympic criterion was impaired.
 In light of this, and after the demand of the Olympic Committee of Israel, two Israeli athletes Avishag Semberg and Tom Pashcovsky received a free ticket to the Youth Olympics.
-But eventually Daniel Goichman was received the free ticket in Pashcovsky place.
+But eventually, Daniel Goichman received the free ticket in Pashcovsky's place.